 The Science Behind “Old People Smell”

-There is an actual change in our body chemistry, as we get older.
+As we get older. there is an actual change in our body chemistry.
 Starting at about age 40, human bodies begin to subtly change the way that omega-7 unsaturated fatty acids on the skin are degraded.
 As these acids are exposed to oxygen in the air, the change creates a smell, called “nonenal” after the 2-nonenal molecule that is produced in the breakdown process.

 The current hypothesized reasoning behind nonenal production is hormonal imbalances.
 These imbalances occur during aging and often result in more lipid acid, a fatty acid produced in our skin.
 As our skin matures, its natural antioxidant protection declines.
 This decline results in greater oxidation of lipid acid.
 When lipid acid is oxidized, the chemical compound nonenal is produced, giving off the “old people smell” that many of us are familiar with.